hashkat/hashkat/docs/input.md

   100
 ```

-This value corresponds to the number of step intervals in the [KMC](https://en.wikipedia.org/wiki/Kinetic_Monte_Carlo) loop where *stdout_summary* information is updated and displayed on the screen.
+This value corresponds to how often the *stdout_summary* information that is printed to the screen during a simulation is updated based on steps in the [KMC](https://en.wikipedia.org/wiki/Kinetic_Monte_Carlo).
+In this case, we can see that this information will update every hundred steps in the [KMC](https://en.wikipedia.org/wiki/Kinetic_Monte_Carlo).

 #### Visualize